 Maximum length of narrative is 6 pages, not including references, biosketch(s), budget and letters of support from advisors or mentors.
-Follow NIH guidance for page restrictions, as follows:
+Biosketches or CVs should be limited to a maximum of 5 pages.
+Proposals must follow these guidelines for page restrictions:

 - Font size: Must be 11 points or larger.
 Smaller text in figures, graphs, diagrams and charts is acceptable, as long as it is legible when the page is viewed at 100%.

 - Type density: Must be no more than 15 characters per linear inch (including characters and spaces).

 - Line spacing: Must be no more than six lines per vertical inch.

 - Use paper size no larger than standard letter paper size (8 ½” x 11”).

 - Provide at least one-half inch margins (½”) – top, bottom, left, and right – for all pages.
 No applicant-supplied information can appear in the margins.